About The Norman Raab Foundation

-The majority of the foundation's granting falls within three program areas: Education, Health and Research, and Human Services.
-Our grant recipients are typically located and conduct their work in the areas where the three generations of the Raab family currently reside: the Mid-Atlantic states, the San Francisco Bay Area and the Seattle metropolitan area.
-In all program areas, we support projects that serve local communities.
+We focus our work on strengthening communities by funding programs that help people reach their potential through education.
+Our grant recipients are typically located and conduct their work in the areas where the three generations of our family reside: the Mid-Atlantic states, the San Francisco Bay area, and the Seattle metropolitan area.

 Grant awards by the Norman Raab Foundation are made through an invitation only application process.
 See the Application Process page for more information.

 We are committed to the idea that educational opportunity is critical to all people reaching their potential and contributing positively to our world.
-The Foundation supports a wide spectrum of educational initiatives focused on early childhood, K-12 and adult learning.
-Our specific areas of funding interest for 2017 include teacher training and curriculum support, after-school and summer academic support, and early learning programs.
-We also support educational programs that address abuse prevention and health and wellness topics for youth and families.
+The Foundation supports educational initiatives from birth through grade 12, adult literacy, and programs that enhance academic skills.

-We support scientific research that cultivates the sustainability and well-being of our communities.
-The Foundation funds scientific inquiry and the application of practical knowledge to the healthcare and medical fields and environmental science.
-Areas of funding interest include healthcare access for underserved populations, gun violence prevention research, and specific medical research topics.
+We support organizations that cultivate the health and well-being of communities.
+The Foundation funds research, education and access in the healthcare and medical fields.
+Areas of funding interest include healthcare access and education for underserved populations, specific medical research topics, and violence prevention.

 PHILANTHROPY TODAY PROGRAM:

 Philanthropy Today is a student led giving club program offered in a selection of public schools in Bucks County, PA.
 The program provides a framework for each student club to make collective funding decisions to charitable organizations that impact their communities.
 Through research, site visits and collaborative decision-making, each student club gains experience in the ideas and practice of philanthropy.

 Read more about the 2016-17 Philanthropy Today clubs here.

 Additional Grant Programs: